FAQ For EXHIBITORS

 Each company/organisation is needed to have neck badges/lanyards.
 These will be used to identify exhibitors from visitors and festival staff.

 Can I leave items at my booth overnight?

 Expo halls will have security guards at the entrance during the move-in/out hours and exhibitors will be asked to show credentials.
 Expo halls will be locked overnight.
 We do recommend you not to leave valuables at your booth.

 Can I promote my booth activities or STEM Festival activities on social media?

-We encourage you to comment and post pictures on our STEM Festival Facebook page or tag us on your on your status update.
-To get updates on Facebook, Instagram, Twitter, follow us and tweet your comments and pictures using #STEMCambodia.
+We encourage you to comment and post pictures on our STEM Festival Facebook page or tag us to your status updates.
+To get updates on Facebook, Instagram, Twitter, follow us and Tweet your comments and pictures using #STEMCambodia.

 How much does the event cost?

 Lunch will be provided for the students and staff who are on duty.
 There will also be food vendors available.